-“Get the tile,” they said, “it’s water resistant and is easy to clean.”
-However, there you are, standing looking at grungy tiles & grout after the shine and luster has worn off from every day use and exposure to dirt on the floor, soap scum in the shower and cooking grease in your kitchen!
-Don’t worry – we can help guide you to restoring the original beauty of your tile and how to clean grout so you can reclaim the space(s)!
+“Get the tile,” they said, “it’s water resistant and easy to clean.”
+But there you are, standing looking at grungy tiles and grout after the shine and luster has worn off from every day use and exposure to dirt on the floor, soap scum in the shower and cooking grease in your kitchen!
+Don’t worry – we can help guide you with tips on how to restore the original beauty of your tile and how to clean grout so you can reclaim the space(s)!

 The first thing you want to remember when looking for the best way to clean your ceramic or porcelain tile floors is that routine care and maintenance is important.
 This includes sweeping or vacuuming regularly to remove dirt and debris before it has a chance to get embedded in the tile or grout.
 Here are some additional tips and tricks to making your tile floor look new forever: